 Where a business has not yet been inspected because it is a new business or has changed ownership it will be issued with a temporary certificate advising consumers that it is “Awaiting Inspection”.

 A very small number of businesses may serve or sell small amounts of low risk food as a secondary function and consumers may not regard them as food businesses.
 When such businesses are assessed it will be concluded that the food safety risk is negligible and they will be classified as “Exempt”.
 No certificate will be issued unless the business owner requests one and the exempt classification will be recorded in the register.

 When certificates and stickers are issued the food businesses will be asked to voluntarily display them in a prominent position on the premises which is clearly visible to customers.
 It is anticipated that food businesses will be unlikely to display Improvement Required certificates and that consumers will draw their own conclusions regarding the absence of displayed information.

 For further information on the Food Hygiene Information Scheme, whether as a food business operator or a consumer, please contact Environmental Health.

-To see the current rating for businesses within Argyll and Bute, visit the Food Standards Agency website.
+To see the current rating for businesses within Argyll and Bute, visit the Food Standards Scotland website.